If you have a Synology NAS server, you probably already know that there are many things you can do with it besides hosting backups and shared folders.

-To customize a camera’s setting, call up the IP Camera icon again, select the camera on the list, and then click on Edit.
+To customize a camera’s setting, call up the IP Camera icon again, select the camera on the list, and click Edit.
 Surveillance Station has a lot of settings and customization in five categories, including the following:

-Device settings: Change general camera settings including video compression format (h.264, MJPEg and so on), video quality (resolution, frame rates, image quality and so on), or pick an external speaker as the audio output for the cam (if supported).
+Device settings: Change general camera settings, including video compression format (h.264, MJPEg, and so on), video quality (resolution, frame rates, image quality, and so on), or pick an external speaker as the audio output for the cam (if supported).

-Recording Settings: All recording-related settings are here, including storage space and video retention options, scheduling (when to record based on motion detection when to record continuously and so on), and mapping recording (motion detection or continuous) with a stream profile.
+Recording Settings: All recording-related settings are here, including storage space and video retention options, scheduling (when to record based on motion detection, when to record continuously, and so on), and mapping recording (motion detection or continuous) with a stream profile.
 You can also set the length of each video from 1 to 240 minutes.

-Event Detection: Set motion detection source (by the camera or by Surveillance Station), sensitivity (from 1 to 99, the higher, the more sensitive motion detection is) and threshold (from 1 to 99 as the size of the object that can trigger detection.)
+Event Detection: Set motion detection source (by the camera or by Surveillance Station), sensitivity (from 1 to 99, the higher, the more sensitive motion detection is), and threshold (from 1 to 99 as the size of the object that can trigger detection.)
 You can also change detection areas to ignore certain parts of the camera’s view.

-In all, Surveillance Station has a lot of customization to fit anyone’s recording needs.
+In all, Surveillance Station has a lot of settings to fit anyone’s recording needs.
 And again, there are also even more available via the Application Center.

 Synology Surveillance Station: Excellent performance

-By the way, using remote access with the Surveillance Station means you stream recording (or live footage) from the NAS server.
+Using remote access with the Surveillance Station means you stream recording (or live footage) from the NAS server.
 For this reason, the performance depends on the Internet speeds at both ends, where the NAS server resides and the remote location.

-Over the years, I’ve used this app with more than a dozen of Synology NAS models — DS410, DS411slim, DS1511+, DS412+, DS712+, DS713+, DS1513+, DS214play, DS214se, DS414slim, DS415+, DS1515+, DS1517+, DS218+, DS1618+, and DS1019+ — and none of them had any issue.
+Over the years, I’ve used this app with more than a dozen of Synology NAS models — DS410, DS411slim, DS1511+, DS412+, DS712+, DS713+, DS1513+, DS214play, DS214se, DS414slim, DS415+, DS1515+, DS1517+, DS218+, DS1618+, and DS1019+, DS419slim, DS220+, DS1621+ — and none of them had any issue.

 Like everything else, the Synology Surveillance Station is not perfect.
 Here are a few things that you should be aware of:

 If you want to use more cameras, you’ll need to buy additional licenses at about $60/each.
 I feel the company should include a free license per drive bay.
 So a 4-bay server should have four free camera licenses and so on.

-In my experience, if you use the default settings, one or all of these will happen:
+In my experience, if you use the default settings with version 8.2, one or all of these will happen: